aidenybai/lucia/README.md

 ## Example

 Below is an example of a clicker game in Lucia.
-Try it out live here: [https://luciaclickergame.aidenbai.repl.co](https://luciaclickergame.aidenbai.repl.co).

 ```html
 <div id="app">